jasonwpost/german-app/README.md

 Test your German grammar skills with this web application built on the MEAN stack

 ## To do
-* improve look and feel of artikel component
 * populate mongo database with lots of artikels
+* create a artikel service
 * make a page for adjektive declension testing
 * make a page for case testing

 ## Ongoing
+* improve look and feel of artikel component (would like have a better looking button system)
 * Find questions
 * Populate database